Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 ### Mediation

+Using mediation adapters do not require changes in your existing code.
+The mediating Ad SDK will detect the existence of a mediation adapter dynamically.
+Make sure that your app target embeds Thirdpresence Ad SDK and mediation adapter libraries and other requirements are met.
+See following instruction how to add Thirdpresence ad source to the waterfall of the ad unit.

-#### MoPub mediation
+#### MoPub

 - Login to the MoPub console
-- Create a Fullscreen Ad or Rewarded Video Ad ad unit
+- Create a Fullscreen Ad or Rewarded Video Ad ad unit if not using existing one
 - Add new Custom Native Network
 - Set Custom Event Class and Custom Event Class Data for the ad unit with following values: